 School of Earth & Sustainability

 Established in Spring 2016, the UMass School of Earth & Sustainability (SES) is a cross-disciplinary partnership between the Departments of Environmental Conservation, Geosciences, Landscape Architecture & Regional Planning and Stockbridge School of Agriculture as well as the Environmental Microbiology group from the Department of Microbiology.
-SES joins diverse academic programs, research, and outreach that share a common focus on earth, sustainability, and environmental sciences.
+SES joins diverse academic programs, research, and outreach that share a common focus on sustainability in the natural and built environments.
 Together, our community includes over 100 world-class faculty, 1300 undergraduate students, 320 graduate students as well as many research scientists, technicians and support staff.

 The UMass School of Earth & Sustainability partners with leaders from across campus and throughout the region to advance new ideas, foster collaborations, and address real-world issues at home and abroad.
-Examples of our partnerships include:
+Within SES, we value student leadership and strive to create a supportive environment that promotes initiatives put forth by our undergraduate and graduate students.
+Examples of our partnerships and programs include: